Last Call: Jeep Abilities Edition

 Last Call indicates the end of Hooniverse’s broadcast day.
 It’s meant to be an open forum for anyone and anything.
 Thread jacking is not only accepted, it’s encouraged.

-10 responses to “Last Call: Jeep Abilities Edition”
+10 thoughts on “Last Call: Jeep Abilities Edition”

 Today I applied for another job in the same company* that is paid even more than the one I was just promoted to / laid off from.
 Because they’re hiring during a layoff.
 Pandemic economy!
 Hilarious!